 Garland was trying to get an answer about Meads Bay’s reviews, which is why she turned to me.
 She says repeated requests to TripAdvisor had gone unanswered.

 This isn’t the first time TripAdvisor has given a legitimate question a vague answer or none at all.
 Historically, that’s how the company deals with some readers who call the company’s reviews into question.
 And as I’ve said in the past, it’s absolutely no way to treat the very people who are often writing the reviews that the company so effectively converts into revenue.
+(Here’s our ultimate guide to finding a trip advisor.)

 Property owners are welcome to encourage their guests to submit user reviews upon their return home, but they are not allowed to offer incentives, discounts, upgrades, or special treatment on current or future stays in exchange for reviews.